How to help protect against 5 types of phishing scams

 - Change your passwords.
 Your computer, financial institutions, your Norton Account, and any other password-protected websites that you visit should be updated.

 - Run a Full System Scan for viruses on your computer.

-- Contact your bank to report that there has been fraud performed on your account.
+- Contact your bank to report that you may have been the victim of fraud.